Metaboverse/Metaboverse/docs/content/general-usage.rst

 | 7. **PathMax**: A pathway whose absolute difference between the maximum value and the minimum value is greater than or equal to the threshold.
 Users can switch the type of values to be computed between the expression values and the statistical values (p-values).
 | 8. **PathCov**: Compare total coverage of reactions with at least one measured component in pathways.
 |
-| Users can then select a given motif, view the pathways that reaction is present in across the global reaction network, select a pathway to view, and see all other patterns of that type available in that pathway.
+| Users can then select a given reaction pattern, view the pathways that reaction is present in across the global reaction network, select a pathway to view, and see all other patterns of that type available in that pathway.
+In the :data:`Reaction-Pathway Membership` box, a simplified glyph of the reaction is drawn, with inputs (substrates) on the left of the reaction node and outputs (products) on the right of the reaction node.
+Modifiers and input/output types are not shown in this simplified glyph.
 .. image:: images/motif_search.gif
   :width: 700
   :align: center